Skip to main content

 How do I get involved?

-We ask volunteers to commit to assisting at a school at least every other week.
+Volunteer Commitment: Volunteers are asked to assist at a school at least every other week.
 These visits will typically be an hour long.
 In addition, we have bi-monthly training meetings where we discuss how to assemble the robots, practice skills such as soldering, and share ideas and experiences with fellow volunteers.

 Directors